-Most U.S. farms are “conventional”, where foods are often produced using synthetic pesticides, synthetic or sewage sludge-based fertilizers, ionizing radiation, genetic modified seed, antibiotics or hormones.
+Most U.S. farms are “conventional”, where foods can be produced using synthetic pesticides, synthetic or sewage sludge-based fertilizers, ionizing radiation, genetic modified seed, antibiotics, or growth hormones.
 In contrast, in organic production, food is required to be produced without any of these substances.
 “Organic” refers to a process of food production that is monitored by the government and must adhere to the USDA National Organic Program (NOP) rules.
 The NOP rules for organic farming mandate land management practices that conserve and protect fertile soil, promote biodiversity, and keep the water clean.
 For more information visit the National Organic Program Web Site.

 Why is Organic important for the environment?

-Conventional agriculture today contributes to numerous ecological and environmental problems such as ground- and surface water pollution; reduction in pollinating insects (such as honey bees) and potential human health risks from exposure to agricultural chemicals.
-Climate change and associated rising temperatures, droughts, floods, and storms are already decreasing global food production and have lead to higher costs.
+Conventional agriculture today contributes to numerous ecological and environmental problems such as ground and surface water pollution; reduction in pollinating insects (such as honeybees) and potential human health risks from exposure to agricultural chemicals.
+Climate change and associated rising temperatures, droughts, floods, and storms are already decreasing global food production and have led to higher costs.

 Why is Organic important for your health?

 Studies have shown that pesticide residues, and synthetic nitrogen fertilizers may increase our risk for certain cancers, Alzheimer’s disease, Diabetes, and Parkinson’s disease.
-In addition, organic meat production may reduce the development of human antibiotic resistance.
-For more information on how current methods of livestock production in non-organic agriculture are leading to super bugs and antibiotic resistance read the white paper on Antibiotic Use in Food Systems, developed by the Registered Dietitian’s in the Hunger and Environmental Dietetics Practice Group.
+In addition, antibiotics used in conventional meat and poultry farms is associated with the development of human antibiotic resistance.

 Another important consideration for your health is the issue of Genetically Modified (GM) foods.
 Some scientists and organizations are concerned with potential risks to both the environment and human health from Genetically Modified (GM) foods.
 The National Organic Program (NOP) bans GM seed in organic farming.
 In contrast, GM seed is widely used in conventional farming, particularly in the production of corn and soy.
 Conventionally produced GM corn and soy are used extensively as livestock feed.
 In contrast, the NOP mandates 100% organic feed for animals used to produce organic milk, chicken, beef, and pork.